- US $1,000

-Oral Presentations will be made at the 2021 AATCC Textile Discovery Summit (formerly the International Conference) November 16-18 at the Sheraton Imperial Hotel, Durham, North Carolina, USA.
+Oral Presentations will be made at the 2023 AATCC Textile Discovery Summit September 12-14 at the Hyatt Regency, Greenville, South Carolina, USA.

 The top four graduate entries will have 15 minutes to present their paper on-site at the Textile Discovery Summit.
 Graduate students will be required to be personally present at the summit and present their research to be considered for the competition.

 Cash prizes will be awarded.
 Winners are recognized at the Awards Luncheon during the Textile Discovery Summit.

 Graduate students who are AATCC members may enter the competition.
 Students are responsible for travel costs related to attending the Summit.
 See 2023 Guidelines for full competition details.

 Students must fill out the Non-Exclusive Copyright Form to submit with their papers.